Bartending terminology: On the rocks

 "On the rocks" refers to liquor poured over ice cubes, and a "rocks drink" is a drink served on the rocks.
 Rocks drinks are typically served in a rocks glass, highball glass, or Collins glass, all of which refer to a relatively straight-walled, flat-bottomed glass; the rocks glass is typically the shortest and widest, followed by the highball which is taller and often narrower, then the Collins which is taller and narrower still.

 Garnish

-"With a twist" signals the bartender to add a "twist" of the zest of a citrus fruit (bar choice, if unspecified) to the cocktail.
-Often, the bartender will hang the rind of the citrus on the glass as a garnish (see martini photo above).
+"With a twist" signals the bartender to add a "twist" of the peel of a citrus fruit to the cocktail.
+Often, the bartender will hang the rind of the citrus on the glass as a garnish.

 Cocktails

 Cocktails are generally served chilled, although some (e.g., margaritas) may be served either with or without ice, and this must be specified.
 Cocktails can be served "frozen", which is with crushed ice or blended with ice instead of cubes.
-"Hot Toddy" drinks are cocktails served hot as the name implies.
+Some cocktails, for example hot toddy, are served hot.